MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will:

-In this exercise, you will first update a task that bundle and minify js files then update the task to include **Bootstrap** js and then add a new task to handle css files also.You will then style and link the layout to **Bootstrap**.
+In this exercise, you will first update a task that bundle and minify js files then update the task to include **Bootstrap** js and then add a new task to handle css files also.
+You  will then style and link the layout to **Bootstrap**.
 After that you will apply the **Bootstrap** grid system.
 Finally, you will style the web application form.

 The main tasks for this exercise are as follows: